Trump makes changes to legal team ahead of surrender at Fulton County jail

 Washington — Former President Donald Trump is making changes to his legal team in Georgia ahead of his planned surrender at the Fulton County jail Thursday for booking on charges related to an alleged scheme to overturn the results of the presidential election in the state.

-Trump is replacing his lead attorney on his defense team, Drew Findling, with Steven Sadow, an Atlanta-based lawyer who specializes in white collar and high-profile defense, according to a source familiar with the matter.
+Trump is expected to replace his lead attorney on his defense team, Drew Findling, with Steven Sadow, an Atlanta-based lawyer who specializes in white collar and high-profile defense, according to a source familiar with the matter.
 Sadow entered his appearance as lead counsel for Trump on Thursday, according to a filing with the Fulton County Superior Court.
+ABC News was first to report the change.

 The shakeup comes hours before the former president is set to turn himself in to Fulton County authorities for processing in what is the fourth criminal case brought against him this year.
 Sadow will accompany Trump to the jail in Atlanta for his booking, the source said.
 Findling did not return a request for comment.